Religious discrimination against modern pagans: Wicca

 Also in 1985, conservative legislators in the United States introduced three pieces of legislation designed to take away the tax-exempt status of Wiccans.
 The first one was House Resolution (H.R.)
 3389, introduced on September 19, 1985, by Congressman Robert S. Walker (R-Pennsylvania), which would have amended to the United States Internal Revenue Code that any organisation which promotes witchcraft would not be exempt from taxation.
 On the other side of Congress, Senator Jesse Helms (R-North Carolina) added Amendment 705 to H.R.
 3036, "The Treasury, Postal, and General Government Appropriations Bill for 1986", which similarly stated that organisations promoting witchcraft would not be eligible for tax-exempt status.
 After being ignored for a time, it was attached to H.R.
 3036 by a unanimous voice vote of the senators.
 Congressman Richard T. Schulze (R-Pennsylvania) introduced substantially the same amendment to the Tax Reform Bill of 1985.
 When the budget subcommittee met on October 30, the Helms Amendment was thrown out as it was not considered germane to the bill.
 Following this, Schulze withdrew his amendment from the Tax Reform Bill, leaving only H.R.
 3389, the Walker Bill.
 Joe Barton (R-Texas) was attracted to become a co-sponsor of this bill on November 14, 1985.
 The Ways and Means Committee set aside the bill and quietly ignored it, and the bill was allowed to die with the close of the 99th session of Congress in December 1986.

 In 2002, Cynthia Simpson of Chesterfield County, Virginia, submitted an application to be invited to lead prayer at the local Board of Supervisors meetings, but in a response was told that because the views of Wicca were not "consistent with the Judeo-Christian tradition", her application had been denied.
 After the Board reviewed and affirmed their policy, Simpson took the case to the U.S. District Court of Virginia, which held that the Board had violated the Establishment Clause by advancing limited sets of beliefs.
 The Board appealed to the Fourth Circuit Court of Appeals, which in 2005 reversed the ruling and held that the Supreme Court's holding in the Marsh case meant that "Chesterfield County could constitutionally exclude Simpson from leading its legislative prayers, because her faith was not 'in the Judeo-Christian tradition.'"
 The Board had also since modified its policy to direct clerics to not invoke the name of Jesus.
 On October 11, 2005, the United States Supreme Court rejected an appeal by Simpson, leaving in place the decision by the Fourth Circuit.
 However, in Town of Greece v.
 Galloway, the Supreme Court ruled that legislative prayer cannot be restricted on basis of belief, re-opening the debate about Simpson's case.

 In 2019, Pauline Hoffmann sued St. Bonaventure University after she allegedly was forced to resign as dean due to her religion.

-In 2019, a man was arrested for trying to stab a woman to death because "she was a witch and he had to slay her".